ScottJWalter/ifttt-bridge/src/README.txt

 2. Extract the `ifttt-bridge` directory to your computer
 3. Upload the `ifttt-bridge` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

+== Screenshots ==

+1. Configure IFTTT to use this plugin.
+Don't forget the 'ifttt_bridge' tag
+2. Send a test request when you are using this plugin the first time
+3. Use the logging to track how the IFTTT request is processed or to find (configuration) errors